katmore/clientcal/README.md

 ### MariaDB docker image
  * [mariadb/Dockerfile](/docker/image/mariadb/Dockerfile)

-The "mariadb" docker image provides a MariaDB service suitable for use witht he "docker-compose environment" included in this project.
+The "mariadb" docker image provides a MariaDB service suitable for use with the "docker-compose environment" included in this project.
 It uses the [official mariadb image](https://hub.docker.com/_/mariadb/) with some user permissions tweaks to better facilitate executing seed scripts and saving non-ephemerial data to the host.

 ## Legal